giuffridajoe/giuffridajoe.github.io/_posts/2019-07-07-the-introduction.md

 As mentioned in my first post, this is my first blog.
 I will mainly be writing for self-improvement and satisfaction.
 I'll be learning as I go.
 I think it will be fun to end each post with a quote from a movie.
 Here's the first:

-"Why don't we just wait here for a little while... see what happens..." - Kurt Russell in The Thing.
+"Why don't we just wait here for a little while... see what happens..." - Kurt Russell - The Thing.

-So long... partner.
+"So long... partner."
+Tom Hanks - Toy Story 3.